Engine cranks, but the car won't start. Sound familiar?

-Similar to an electrical circuit breaker in your home, you can reset it by pushing the button or pulling the leverage down.
+Like an electrical circuit breaker in your home, you can reset it by pushing the button or pulling the lever down.

 All modern fuel injection cars are equipped with an inertial fuel cut off switch that shuts off the power supply for the fuel pump if the vehicle is in a collision.
-This prevents fuel from being pumped in case of the fuel line damage during an accident.
+Thus, it prevents fuel from being pumped in case of fuel line damage during an accident.

-To start the engine after a car accident, you need to find fuel cut off switch location (car inertia switch) and reset it
+To start the engine after a car accident, you need to find the fuel cut off switch location (car inertia switch) and reset it.

 I had a car accident with my 1.25 ccm Ford Fiesta 2006, and after a crash - the car would not start.
 However, the ignition switch worked fine, and the engine was cranking.
 At first, I thought that some major motor damage or fuel system malfunction caused this.

-After some research on possible inertia switch location, I narrowed down the choice of potential places.
-One of those places was somewhere behind the drawer/glove compartment on the passenger side (which is the right side of the vehicle on US/EU cars and left hand on UK/AUS cars).
+After some research on possible inertia switch locations, I narrowed down the choice of potential places.
+One of those places was behind the drawer/glove compartment on the passenger side (the right side of the vehicle on US/EU cars and the left hand on UK/AUS cars).

 Steps to Locate and Reset Fuel Cut Off Switch on Ford Fiesta (For Other Cars Keep Reading)